TartanLlama/tartanllama.github.io/_posts/2017-01-11-deduction-for-class-templates.md

 pair c = std::move(b);
 {% endhighlight %}

-If your class doesn't fulfil the critera for implicit deduction guides and you still want to deduce the class template arguments automatically, you can give your compiler a bit of help.
+If your class doesn't fulfil the criteria for implicit deduction guides and you still want to deduce the class template arguments automatically, you can give your compiler a bit of help.

 -----------------